 Two of the most frequently-discussed flaws are inaccuracies in focus, commonly called front-focus and back-focus.
 Assuming we focus our cameras on a given subject, front-focus occurs when the area in front of our subject seems sharper than the subject itself, and back-focus is the opposite of that: when the area behind our subject seems sharper than the subject.

 Most of the time, these two issues can be attributed to the lens, and not the camera.
 The test for this is easy: if different lenses exhibit different degrees of front- or back-focus, then they are at fault, you can usually fix the problem at home!

 Most DSLRs today have a per-lens autofocus adjustment feature, so that in case of a front- or back- focusing lens all that is needed is an in-camera adjustment to compensate for the inaccuracy.
-Modern Pentax DSLRs, including the K-5, K-r, K-7, K-x, and K20D all have this feature, and you can access it via the "AF Fine Adjustment" screen in the custom function menu (for the K-x, you have to enter debug mode first).
+Modern Pentax DSLRs, including the K-3, K-5, K-r, K-7, K-x, and K20D all have this feature, and you can access it via the "AF Fine Adjustment" screen in the custom function menu (for the K-x, you have to enter debug mode first).
 Unless your lens requires more adjustment than this feature provides, it should completely resolve any front-focus or back-focus issues that your lens may have.
-In case more drastic adjustments are needed, you should consider exchanging your lens or sending in both your camera and the lens for servicing.
+In case more drastic adjustments are needed, you should consider exchanging your lens or sending in both your camera and the lens for professional servicing/adjustments.